[ Back to ] -> [ Back to Books for All Ages ]

 I enjoy and grow as an author by having variety.
 That’s one of the glorious things about writing for a living—every day, every story is different.
 A writer is always learning.

 As a journalist, among other things, I wrote about soccer star Mia Hamm, followed doctors who saved babies born three months too early, watched a choreographer create a new ballet, and profiled an extraordinary woman who’d been attacked, handcuffed, and thrown off a bridge into a river and survived.
-My covering “women’s issues” solidified my more feminist instincts, which has served me well in my biographical fiction like DaVinci’s Tiger.
+My covering “women’s issues” solidified my more feminist instincts, which has served me well in my biographical fiction like Hamilton and Peggy! and DaVinci’s Tiger.
 Being a reporter first really taught me how to spot a story, to interview/report for authenticity, to be grateful for editors, and to make a deadline.
 (Learn more in https://lmelliott.com/writing-and-research)

 Researching my novels, I’ve learned—among other things—about flying airplanes; how young fifers and drummers were critical live-savers during battles; about 15th-century women artists, philosophers, and poets long forgotten by history; discovered an ordinary farmer who became a double-agent and saved us from disaster and defeat during the American Revolution; spy-techniques used by George Washington and French teenagers during WWII; and of women who refused to be cowed by Nazi cruelty and kept one another alive in concentration camps as well as those at home who welded ships that kept America afloat.